arturkulig/immview/docs.md

 `(action: (value: T) => U): Observable&lt;U&gt;`

-Creates a derivative stream of values where every value pushed by a parent is transformed with `action` function and push further by `Observable`
-- result of this function call.
+Creates a derivative stream of values where every value pushed by a parent is transformed with `action` function and push further by `Observable` - result of this function call.

+---
+### Observable.prototype.`startWith`
+`(firstValue: T): Observable&lt;T&gt;`

+Creates a derivative stream of values where it has all values of parent stream, but these are preceeded with `firstValue` that is immediately shared with all other nodes that subscribed to the newly created stream.

 ---
 ### Observable.prototype.`filter`